TimCannady/FavoriteThings_v2/README.md

 * use React in a solo project

-* use front-end routing / SPA in a solo project
+* learn front-end routing + SPA with proper URL history, use for the first time

-* use React-based user auth
+* use React for user auth

+* use React for DOM in place of jQuery for DOM manipulation

 * experiment with *display: flexbox* in place of media queries